Web Applications

 Conditions for a redirect

 For a redirect to be successful, the source path cannot exist or must be unpublished.
-If the source is a published page with subpages, you must unpublish the subpages before you unpublish the main page.
+If the source is a published page with subpages, you must unpublish the subpages before unpublishing the main page.

 # Security Headers

 Enable this module for your site to configure HTTP security headers.
 Please note that this action cannot be undone.
-Once enabled, you'll have full control over the headers you want to use.
+Once enabled, you will have full control over the headers you want to use.

 # HTTP Strict Transport Security (HSTS)

-Tells the browser that it can only access the site using HTTPS.
+Indicates to the browser that it can only access the site via HTTPS.

-• Duration: Sets the time that the browser accesses the site via HTTPS only.
+- Duration: Sets the time the browser accesses the site only via HTTPS.

-• Preload: Includes the preload policy.
+- Preload: Includes the preload directive.
 For more information, see HSTS Preload List Submission (opens new window).

 # Referrer-Policy

-The header Referer contains information from the previous web page from which it is linking, with the header Referer-Policy you can control how much information should be included in the header Referer.
+contains information from the previous web page from which it is linking.
+With the header Referrer-Policy

-• origin: Sends only the source domain, removes the paths and query string.
+- origin: Sends only the origin domain, removes paths and query string.

-• origin-when-cross-origin: Sends referrer information for requests from the same source.
-Deletes the routes and query string for other destinations.
+- origin-when-cross-origin: Sends referrer information for requests from the same origin.
+Removes paths and query string for other destinations.

-• same-origin: Sends referrer information for same origin requests only.
+- same-origin: Sends referrer information only for requests from the same origin.

-• strict-origin: Sends the origin domain only for same security level requests, and doesn't send referrer information to less secure destinations.
+- strict-origin: Sends the origin domain only for requests of the same security level and does not send referrer information to less secure destinations.

-• strict-origin-when-cross-origin: Sends referrer a requests information from the same source.
-Sends the source only if the security level is the same, and does not send referrer information to less secure destinations.
+- strict-origin-when-cross-origin: Sends referrer information for requests from the same origin.
+Sends the origin only if the security level is the same, and does not send referrer information to less secure destinations.

 # X-Frame-Options

-Indicates whether your site can be included in a frame, iframe, embed, or object.
+Indicates whether your site can be included in a frame

-• SAMEORIGIN: The site can be displayed in frames with the same domain.
+- SAMEORIGIN: The site can be displayed in frames from the same domain.

 # X-Content-Type-Options